INPATIENT DECOMPENSATED CHRONIC LIVER DISEASE: EPIDEMIOLOGY AND HOSPITAL OUTCOMES IN TERTIARY CARE

 Authors

-• Irfan Central Hospital Sharjah, UAE Author
+• Irfan Ullah Central Hospital Sharjah, UAE Author

 Keywords:

-decompensated chronic liver diseases, DCLD, epidemiology, disease outcome
+Decompensated chronic liver diseases, Epidemiology, DCLD, Disease outcome

 Abstract